A semi-parametric dynamic conditional correlation framework for risk forecasting: Empirical study

-The Model Confidence Set (MCS) of \cite{hansen2011_MCS} is employed to statistically compare the quantile loss (Equation (\ref{q_loss})) and joint loss (Equation (\ref{es_caviar_log_score})) values yielded by the different models.
-A MCS is a set of models, constructed such that it contains the best model with a given level of confidence, selected as either 75\% or 90\% in our paper.
-Two methods, R and SQ \citep[see][for details]{hansen2011_MCS}, are employed to calculate the MCS test statistic.
-The MCS results, using both quantile and joint loss functions, are shown in Table \ref{t:mcs_results}.
-As can be seen, the DCC-AL is included in the MCS for both methods across both 90\% and 75\% tests.
-However, the DCC-QML, DCC-N and DCC-clik-N models are excluded from the 90\% MCS with the SQ method and joint loss.
-On the 75\% level with the SQ method and joint loss, all the DCC models, except the proposed DCC-AL, are excluded from the MCS.
+The Model Confidence Set (MCS) of \cite{hansen2011_MCS} is employed to statistically compare the quantile loss (Equation (\ref{q_loss})), AL joint loss (Equation (\ref{es_caviar_log_score})) and FZ0 joint loss (Equation (\ref{e:fz0_loss})) values yielded by the different models.
+A MCS is a set of models constructed to contain the superior models with a given level of confidence, chosen in our paper as 75\%.
+The SQ method \citep[see][for details]{hansen2011_MCS} is employed to calculate the MCS test statistic.
+The MCS results, using both quantile and AL\&FZ0 joint loss functions, are also included in Table \ref{t:risk_fore_results}, with red highlighting indicates models that are excluded from the 75\% MCS.
+First, the AL and FZ0 loss function produce consistent MCS results as expected.
+Further, as can be seen the Semi-DCC-AL and Semi-DCC-FZ0 are always included in the MCS for the quantile test and both joint loss tests, across all probability levels.
+On the more extreme 1\% level, for the quantile loss test only CARE-IG is in the MCS in addition to the Semi-DCC.
+For the joint loss tests, most of the existing DCC models are not in the MCS, except DCC-clik-QML.
+On the 2.5\% level, all the DCC models, except the proposed Semi-DCC, are excluded from the MCS based on the joint loss tests.
+On the 5\% level, only the DCC-clik-N and Semi-DCC models are in the MCS based on joint loss.